-CD30L, a type II membrane protein, is a member of the TNF ligand family.
+CD30L, a type II membrane protein, is a member of the TNF superfamily.
 The extracellular domain of CD30L contains two cysteine residues that is unique within the family and may form inter-subunit disulfide linkage.

 Interacting protein(s): CD-30